Prospective Students

 Admission to the Master of Social Work program is limited to the fall semester of each academic year only; we do not offer spring or summer enrollment.
 Applications are reviewed using a rolling admissions process, and will be reviewed on a first come first serve basis until spaces are filled.
 Incomplete or late application materials may not be forwarded for review.

-Applications for Fall 2024 will be accepted starting October 1st, 2023.
-Our information sessions are held on a monthly basis from September - January.
+Applications for the upcoming Fall term will be accepted starting October 1, and are due by February 1 of the starting term year.
+Starting Fall 2024, applications received by December 1st will receive priority status.
+Our information sessions are held on a monthly basis from September—January.
 Attendance at an information session is highly recommended.

 For instructions on how to apply, please click on the link below: